FanvidDB/fanviddb-server/docs/coding/backend.md

 <div class="alert alert-info" role="alert">
   The instructions on this page assume that you are familiar with GitHub and the command line.
-  If you are not but want to be, check out [First Day On Github](https://lab.github.com/githubtraining/first-day-on-github)!
+  If you are not but want to be, check out <a href="https://lab.github.com/githubtraining/first-day-on-github">First Day On Github</a>!
 </div>

 ## Setup (Mac OS)

 ### Fork & clone the repository

 First, visit [github.com/FanvidDB/fanviddb-server](https://github.com/FanvidDB/fanviddb-server) and click on "Fork" to create a fork of the repository.
+Once you have a fork, you can clone it.

 ```bash
 git clone git@github.com:your-username/fanviddb-server.git